The Beekeeping Year

 During the winter months, the association runs a series of talks and lectures given by invited speakers.
 Our events page has further details.
 Members are on the mailing list, so do check for updates.

-The classes go over the basic ideas and skills of beekeeping and give the new beekeeper a good foundation.
+Courses cover the basic ideas and skills of beekeeping and give the new beekeeper a good foundation.
 Plus, it’s a great place to meet other beginners.
+When booking a course, it is important to only book one course.
+Please do not book both courses!

-The course fees are £80 which include association membership and mentoring.
-Only one course is needed, please do not book both!
+The course fees include association membership and mentoring.

 Payment for any courses must be made in full at the time of booking.